 Faculty Inspire Dream of Being a Professor

-Assistant Professor of Finance, City University of New York
+Associate Professor of Finance, City University of New York

 Seeing his professors create knowledge and change the paradigm through their research set Seungho Baek on the path to follow them into academia.Seungho Baek (Ph.D.
 MSC ’13)

-When Seungho Baek began the doctoral program in management science at Illinois Institute of Technology’s Stuart School of Business, he had his sights set on becoming a quantitative analyst or financial engineer in a financial company.
+When Seungho Baek began the doctoral program in management science and analytics at Illinois Institute of Technology’s Stuart School of Business, he had his sights set on becoming a quantitative analyst or financial engineer in a financial company.
 His career plans shifted as he got to know the Stuart faculty.

 “The Stuart Ph.D. program creates an environment where students can freely knock on professors’ office doors whenever they are available,” says Baek.
 “From their mentorship and guidance, I learned [that] people respect professors because they create knowledge and change the paradigm through their research.
 After learning this, I started to dream of being a professor.”